haveno-dex/haveno/docs/deployment-guide.md

 ## Configure trade fees

 Trade fees can be configured in HavenoUtils.java.
 The maker and taker fee percents can be adjusted.

 Set `ARBITRATOR_ASSIGNS_TRADE_FEE_ADDRESS` to `true` for the arbitrator to assign the trade fee address, which defaults to their own wallet.

-Otherwise set `ARBITRATOR_ASSIGNS_TRADE_FEE_ADDRESS` to `false` and set the XMR address in `getTradeFeeAddress()` to collect all trade fees to a single address (e.g. a multisig wallet shared among network administrators).
+Otherwise set `ARBITRATOR_ASSIGNS_TRADE_FEE_ADDRESS` to `false` and set the XMR address in `getGlobalTradeFeeAddress()` to collect all trade fees to a single address (e.g. a multisig wallet shared among network administrators).

 ## Start users for testing